tiednwires/C-Repo/README.md

 4) Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?

 Nothing was too difficult.
 If I had to say one thing, it would be learning the vector of pairs and using it.
 I Googled and watched YouTube for information on using it.
+I have added a lot of tools to my belt during this class, one is simply YouTube.
+There is a video for just about everything.
+Another is StackOverflow for asking the community for help.

 5) What skills from this project will be particularly transferable to other projects or course work?